LukeShortCloud/rootpages/src/linux_commands/software_code_management.rst

    :widths: 20, 20, 20

    "", "show tags", ""
-   "<TAG>, "create a special tag branch; useful for saving specific versions of a software", ""
+   "<TAG>", "create a special tag branch; useful for saving specific versions of a software", ""

 git checkout
 ~~~~~~~~~~~~